doyoueven-click/puppet/README.md

 Currently this only supports Debian systems.

+More extensive documentation can be found in the [docs folder](./docs/README.md).

 ## Repo Layout

 - `boxen/`: Puppet entrypoints for each individual box, by host basename.
 Minimal